walkup/sbd-ykt/README.md

 # Libary for selected basis diagonalization

-This is a library for diagonalizing systems composed of selected basis.
-The library uses MPI extensions to handle wavefunction dimensions larger than can be stored in a single node.
+This is a header-only library for diagonalizing quantum systems in a selected basis, with a focus on handling wavefunction vectors that are too large to fit in the memory of a single node.
+The library leverages MPI-based parallelization to distribute the wavefunction across multiple nodes.
+Sample usage examples are provided in the /samples directory.

 ## Author